Hundreds of thousands jamming streets for historic Toronto Raptors parade and rally

 Ratings reports determined that 44 per cent of Canadians watched at least some of the decisive Game 6 of the NBA Finals on Thursday when the Raptors defeated the Golden State Warriors.
 It’s the first time the Raptors have won it all and, with all due respect to the Toronto FC of the MLS, the biggest win in Canadian sports since the Blue Jays took the World Series in 1993.

-"I heard we getting 2million got the parade," said point guard Kyle Lowry and longest-serving Raptop in a tweet Monday.
+"I heard we getting 2million got the parade," said point guard Kyle Lowry and longest-serving Raptor in a tweet Monday.
 "Grandma I know you front row already!!"

 Raptors guard Fred VanVleet told a news conference Sunday that he was excited to revel in the festivities.